War in Abkhazia (1992–1993): War

 The situation in the Autonomous Soviet Socialist Republic of Abkhazia had been tense since the end of the 1980s when the anti-Soviet, Georgian opposition began demanding independence from the Soviet Union.
-In March 1989, Abkhaz nationalists demanded in the Lykhny Declaration the official establishment of a separate Soviet Socialist Republic (based on the precedent of the existence of a separate Abkhazian SSR from 1921 to 1931, which was associated with the Georgian SSR by a confederative "Union Treaty").
-The Declaration was signed by the rector of the Sukhumi University.
-Ethnic Georgian students of the university announced protests, but these were forbidden by the Georgian government.
-Nevertheless, the students rallied and were attacked by ethnic Abkhazians.
+In 1957, 1967, 1978 and 1989, several appeals were issued by Abkhaz intellectuals to the central Soviet authorities in response to Georgian protest movements against the Soviet Union, asking the Soviet government either to establish a separate Abkhaz Soviet Socialist Republic so Abkhazia could remain in the USSR, or to introduce the "special management" regime of Abkhazia directly from Moscow.
+These requests gained no traction or support from Kremlin until late 1980s, when the Soviet Union was on the verge of collapse.
+In 1989, the Lykhny Appeal was issued in the eponymous village, an important cultural centre of the Abkhaz people.
+It was signed by the rector of the Sukhumi University.
+Ethnic Georgian students of the university announced protests.
+They requested to create a separate branch for Georgian students in Abkhazia.
+The government approved this by establishing a branch of Tbilisi State University in Sukhumi.
+However, in July 1989, the Georgian students were attacked by ethnic Abkhazians.
 The Georgian anti-Soviet movement was outraged by the event and included the claims of the students against Abkhazian secession into its list of slogans by several thousand Georgian demonstrators in Tbilisi.
-In response to the protests Soviet troops were dispatched to Tbilisi, resulting in the April 9 tragedy.
+The anti-Soviet pro-independence Georgian groups claimed that the Soviet government was using Abkhaz separatism in order to oppose the Georgia's pro-independence movement.
+In response to the protests, Soviet troops were dispatched to Tbilisi, resulting in the April 9 tragedy.

-In the aftermath, the first armed clashes between the representatives of the Abkhazian and Georgian populations took place on 16–17 July 1989 in Sukhumi.
-The conflict was sparked by the decision of the Georgian government to convert the Georgian sector of Sukhumi State University into a branch of Tbilisi State University.
-Abkhazians vehemently opposed to the new university, saw it as an instrument to extend Georgian dominance.
-Although the USSR Supreme Soviet concluded that the Georgian government had no legal right to authorize the new university, an entrance exam was scheduled for 15 July.
+The attack of Abkhazians and the April 9 tragedy eventually resulted in the first armed clashes between the representatives of the Abkhazian and Georgian populations that took place on 16–17 July 1989 in Sukhumi.
 The resulting civil unrest quickly turned into militarized clashes that, according to official accounts, resulted in 18 deaths and at least 448 wounded, 302 of whom were Georgian.
 In response, Interior Ministry troops were deployed to quell the unrest.

 By July 1990, since neither side had felt strong enough to force the issue militarily, Georgian-Abkhaz antagonisms became largely relegated to the legislatures, demarcating Abkhazia as a legal contest, a "war of laws", until armed hostilities broke out in August 1992.
-During that time, the government of the Soviet Union had very few options to prevent inter-ethnic conflicts, being itself on the verge of collapse.
+In an attempt to reach a peaceful settlement, Georgian President Zviad Gamsakhurdia negotiated on the reform of the electoral law that granted the Abkhaz wide over-representation in the local Abkhazian Supreme Soviet, though the population of Abkhazia was 46% Georgian but only 18% Abkhazian.
 Ethnic allocations, or quotas, were introduced prior to the 1991 elections to the Supreme Soviet of Abkhazia, resulting in a composition that did not accurately reflect the ethnicity of the constituent population.
 Thus, of 65 seats, the Abkhazians (17% of the population) gained 28; Georgians (45%), 26; with the remaining 11 being divided amongst other groupings (Armenians, Russians; the latter comprising 33% of the population).